When you’re on fire, you know it.

 If it isn’t going so well now, look at what running means to you.
 If it still means weight loss, and weight loss doesn’t motivate you anymore, you need to find another reason to run.

 Instead of the old motivator, make it about breaking 20 minutes in a 5K.
-Or being able to run an ultra.
 Or being in shape to keep up with your kids.

 Or make it about something that has nothing to do with fitness — make running your uninterrupted time each day to meditate, or to brainstorm, or to spend 15 minutes thinking of everything in your life that you’re grateful for.